 This is a well-known programme and will not need any further introduction to most.
 Data from Distmaps can be loaded into this mapping programme, so providing further flexibility in reviewing plant and animal data.

-For those of you who are interested in learning more about this programme you can visit https://www.arcgis.com/ to learn more.
+If you are are interested in learning more about this programme please visit https://www.arcgis.com/.

 The new Distmaps Pro database programme